 Your water heater is probably the most underrated machine in your home.
-Really – without your water heater, you couldn’t have any of these luxuries:
+Really – without your water heater, you couldn’t have any of the following:

 - Steamy showers

 - Toasty baths

 - Disinfected towels and sheets

 Given the significance of the water heater, do you really know enough about it?
 We’re here to provide some things to keep in mind when it comes to maintaining, servicing, and replacing your water heater.

 The average lifespan of residential water heaters is about ten to twelve years.

 Natural gas and electric water heaters will typically last about a decade before you need to look into replacing the appliance.
 If you aren’t sure how old your water heater is, the date the unit was manufactured will be displayed in the serial number which is located on the identification tag on the water heater tank.